Enrollment Process

 Complete

 Families interested in learning more about our program may inquire or enroll year-round.
 At HHRC, we understand how important attending a quality preschool is for your child.
-We know the application and enrollment process and be stressful.
+We know the application and enrollment process can be stressful.
 We have a team of Family and Community Engagement (FACE) Specialists ready to help each family through the process.

 Step 2